jagerber48/sciform/README.rst

 Acknowledgements
 ================

-``sciform`` was heavily motivated by the float formatting provided in the `prefixed <https://github.com/Rockhopper-Technologies/prefixed>`_ and the value +/- uncertainty formatting in the `uncertainties <https://github.com/lebigot/uncertainties>`_ package.
+``sciform`` was heavily motivated by the prefix formatting provided in the `prefixed <https://github.com/Rockhopper-Technologies/prefixed>`_ package and the value +/- uncertainty formatting in the `uncertainties <https://github.com/lebigot/uncertainties>`_ package.